How to Hire a Customer Support Agent: The Ultimate Guide

 Additionally, the agent’s duties and responsibilities include (but aren’t limited to):

 - Tracking customer functional requirements

-- Building a trust relationship for customer account loyalty and engage customers
+- Building a trust relationship for customer account loyalty and engaging customers

-- Handling customer complaints and provide appropriate solutions
+- Handling customer complaints and providing appropriate solutions

 - Resolving product or service problems by clarifying the customer’s complaint, determining the root of the problem, finding the best solution to solve the problem and leading the customers through it, following up to ensure resolution